Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 Starting with the Tulip library
 *******************************

-Before doing any of the tutorials please read the following warnings :
+Before doing any of the tutorials please read the following warnings:

 * Follow the tutorials, one by one, from the first one to the last one.